volkanceylan/serenity-gelistirici-kilavuzu/serene_tour/README.md

-# Kısa Bir Serene Turu
+# Ufak Bir Serene Turu

 After logging to Serene, you are greeted with the dashboard page.